dutchsloot84/ser-snapshot-diff-automation/README.md

 1. Download the latest "SER Diff" GUI zip for your platform from [GitHub Releases](https://github.com/ser-projects/ser-snapshot-diff-automation/releases).
 2. Extract the archive and double-click the bundled binary (`SER-Diff.exe`, `SER Diff.app`, or `ser-diff-gui`).
 3. Choose BEFORE and AFTER XML exports.
 The Jira ID field is automatically pre-filled if `.serdiff.toml/.yaml/.json` is present in the working directory.
 4. Click **Run Diff**.
-A timestamped folder beneath `~/SER-Diff-Reports/` is created, the report opens in your file explorer, and any guardrail warnings are highlighted in the GUI.
+A timestamped folder beneath `~/SER-Diff-Reports/` is created, the primary report opens directly in your file explorer (with a folder fallback when required), and any guardrail warnings are highlighted in the GUI.
 5. Click **Check Environment** any time to run `ser-diff doctor` and confirm local prerequisites.

 For build instructions and advanced packaging notes, see [docs/install.md](docs/install.md).